1. About

 English language learning

 The English Language Learner programme (ELL), offered to English programme students in senior kindergarten (SK) to grade 10 and Chinese-English bilingual (CEB): ELL grade 1 to 3 / French-English bilingual (FEB) students in grades 1 to 3, develops a student's English language proficiency needed for academic success in all subject areas.
 Participation in the English Language Learner (ELL) programme is mandatory, if, after student assessment, CIS is of the view that the student requires support.
+For students in PYP, students who receive ELL support would not be required to take an additional Language Acquisitions subject.

 Learning Support